 What is a long tail keyword?

-Long tail is literally a “longer” and more specific combination of words then what is referred to as a basic keyword or “head term”
+The long tail is literally a “longer” and more specific combination of words than what is referred to as a basic keyword or “head term”

 Keyword vs long tail keyword